rawdreeg/rodrigue.xyz/content/posts/on_the_merit_of_slowing_down.md

 draft: false
 ---

-So, I went to a meditation retreat in late November -- 1-hour daily meditation twice a day, noble silence in the mornings, and no phone or electronics for a whole.
+So, I went to a meditation retreat in late November -- 1-hour daily meditation twice a day, [noble silence in the mornings](https://en.wikipedia.org/wiki/Noble_Silence#:~:text=Noble%20Silence%20is%20a%20term,asked%20the%20fourteen%20unanswerable%20questions.), and no phone or electronics for a whole week.
 Well, it was more like 4.5 days, but you get the idea.
 I had minimal expectations and an open mind coming into this.
 I expected it to be challenging, especially not having my phone.

 Some of the things I learned that week: